don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 Once the timescale extension is installed, we can create a Postgres table and convert it to a TimescaleDB hypertable.
 Hypertables have a different way to store data on disk that is more efficient for time series.
 These changes are good for performance and mostly transparent to users.
 Hypertables, for the most part, look like a regular tables.

----

-**This section is for information only.
-The sensor_data table already exists in tsfarm.**

----

-These are the steps used to create and populate the sensor_data hypertable in tsfarm. **You don't need to recreate the tables.**

-Create a new timescaledb farm database

-    CREATE DATABASE tsfarm;
-    \c tsfarm
+A database administrator, such as the postgres user, must enable the TimescaleDB extension in each database.

+    CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;

+Each student has database on the timescale.dev2dc.com server.
+Your database name matches your username.
+The timescale extension has enabled for your database.
+This means that you can create your own hypertables.

-Create a table for farm dataset.
+Create a new sensor_data table in timescale, using the SQL CREATE syntax.
 Note that the `id` column has been removed.

     CREATE TABLE sensor_data (
         device VARCHAR(50),